V1p3rL0rd/ansible_mikrotik_backup/README.md

-This playbook is a simple script for automating backups on Mikrotik routers.
+This simple Ansible playbook automates the process of creating backups of Mikrotik routers.

 The script is executed in several stages: